OxWearables/dnanexus-stepcount/README.md

     pip install dxpy
     ```

 You are all set!
-You have created an environment called `dxpy`, containing the DNAnexus package `dxpy`.
+You have created an environment named `dxpy`, containing the DNAnexus package `dxpy`.
 The next time that you want to use `dxpy`, open the Anaconda Prompt and activate the environment (step 4: `conda activate dxpy`).
 If you see `(dxpy)` in front of your prompt, you are ready to go!

 Read the DNAnexus Quickstart to learn the core "`dx`" commands: https://documentation.dnanexus.com/getting-started/cli-quickstart.
 TL;DR: